fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Add-AzureRmVMDataDisk.md

 - Attach.
 Specify this option to create a virtual machine from a specialized disk.
 When you specify this option, do not specify the *SourceImageUri* parameter.
-The *VhdUri* is all that is needed in order to tell the azure_2 platform the location of the virtual hard disk (VHD) to attach as a data disk to the virtual machine.
+The *VhdUri* is all that is needed in order to tell the Azure platform the location of the virtual hard disk (VHD) to attach as a data disk to the virtual machine.
 - Empty.
 Specify this to create an empty data disk.
 - FromImage.
 Specify this option to create a virtual machine from a generalized image or disk.
-When you specify this option, you must specify the *SourceImageUri* parameter also in order to tell the azure_2 platform the location of the VHD to attach as a data disk.
+When you specify this option, you must specify the *SourceImageUri* parameter also in order to tell the Azure platform the location of the VHD to attach as a data disk.
 The *VhdUri* parameter is used as the location identifying where the data disk VHD will be stored when it is used by the virtual machine.

 ```yaml